-The CSL program helps your campus establish a dedicated contact in your campus’ Career Services that directly support the student veteran and military-affiliated population on campus.
-CSLs are student veterans who help their peers find and use Career Services earlier in their educational journey and help build a relationship with their respective Career Services in order to build professional experiences and connect them to career-related opportunities from companies looking to hire student veteran talent.
+The Career Services Liaison program helps your campus establish a dedicated contact in your campus’ Career Services office that will directly support the student veteran and military-affiliated population on campus.
+CSLs are student veterans who help their peers find and use Career Services earlier in their educational journey.
+Their goal is to help build a relationship with their respective Career Services in order to build professional experiences and connect them to career-related opportunities from companies looking to hire student veteran talent.

 The CSL learns and conducts cultural competency training for those working in Career Services about how to best connect with and develop student veteran talent.
 An additional perk of being a CSL is getting access to SVA’s Spring and Fall career opportunities (like workshops, internships, access to mentors, and employment opportunities) before they are released to the public.
 The Campus Services Utilization and SVA Census surveys are one-of-a-kind research initiatives on student veterans across the country.
 This research helps augment the support that CSLs can create for their military-affiliated community on campus through continuing education presentations from this data to keep their campus updated on trending issues.
 Simply put, having a CSL is a valuable resource on campus.

 To submit your interest in becoming a Career Services Liasion, click here!